danielvornicu/sample-vue.js/readme.txt

 This is because Github Pages does not automatically redirect all requests to serve index.html.
 >copy index.html 404.html

-Solution2: Deploy 'sample-vue.js' application on GitHub Pages with a Master Branch and Docs folder 1.git rm dist -r && git commit -m "remove dist"
+Option 2: Deploy 'sample-vue.js' application on GitHub Pages with a Master Branch and Docs folder 1.git rm dist -r && git commit -m "remove dist"
 2 Modify config\index.js file:
 build: {